 Xanax is a top prescribed psychiatric medication in the United States.
-Tolerance to Xanax takes effect immediately leading addicted persons to consuming as many as 20 to 30 pills a day.
+Tolerance to Xanax takes effect immediately leading addicted persons to consume as many as 20 to 30 pills a day.

-When mixed with other substances, the dangers of Xanax increase.
+When it comes to polysubstance abuse, the dangers of Xanax increase.
 Even alone, a Xanax overdose can cause serious injury, coma, or death.

 Signs of Xanax addiction include:

 - Having the urge to consume more than the recommended prescription

 - Having to increase the dosage to achieve desired effects